lcdonaldson/v-quick-search/README.md

 # Quick Search

-### This project is under development from time to time..
+### This project is under development from time to time...
   The base of this project comes from following Stephen Griders Vue course.
 However, I modified some of the components to have different functionality and styles.

 ### Some quick notes to run the project for yourself.